-A 3,000 euro first prize, sponsored by the University of Bradford, was awarded to the winning entry in our European Features competition: Volcano (Eldfjall), a strikingly mature feature-debut from Iceland.
+A first prize of €3,000, sponsored by the University of Bradford, was awarded to the winning entry in our European Features competition: Volcano (Eldfjall), a strikingly mature feature-debut from Iceland.
 For his portrayal of a husband and wife as they deal with age and mortality, Rúnar Rúnarsson has won awards all over the world.

-Tim Robey presented the award to Rúnarsson:
+Tim Robey, who presented the award to Rúnarsson, said:

-“Volcano had the edge for its subtlety, visual elegance and a towering lead performance from Theodór Júlíusson.
+Volcano had the edge for its subtlety, visual elegance and a towering lead performance from Theodór Júlíusson.
 It’s the second time I’ve seen it, and I’m pleased the other judges agreed on Rúnarsson’s skill and empathy as a young filmmaker.
-It’s about the estrangement of getting old, an emotionally rich subject which is often sentimentalised, but not here.”
+It’s about the estrangement of getting old, an emotionally rich subject which is often sentimentalised, but not here.

 The winner of the 14th Shine Short Film Award went to German film Kinderspiel (Child’s Play) by director Lars Kornhoff.
 Kinderspiel is a touching drama examining the trials of being a young parent.

-“All of the films in this year’s Shine film competition were of a very high standard and well constructed, but three in particular stood out from the rest.
+All the films in this year’s Shine film competition were of a very high standard and well constructed, but three in particular stood out from the rest.
 The winning film, Kinderspiel, was chosen due to the quality of the production.
 The film was really well shot and the jury thought it was very well acted.
 There was a real tenderness to the film and a plot line full of surprises.
-The music score was also noted for its writing and production and the way it worked with the film.”
+The music score was also noted for its writing and production and the way it worked with the film.

 Congratulations once again.
 We wish you both the best of luck in your filmmaking futures.